Counselling - Frequently Asked Questions

 What sort of counsellor are you?

-I believe that it can help most people to talk through how they feel with an experienced and trained person.
-In the safe space of the counselling room, it is possible to explore what is going on for you, and to feel clearer about what you need and what you want.
-Counselling is collaborative work, and we can look together at what may be holding you back from getting what you want from your life, and help you move in a way that feels positive for you.
-As our work progresses we may explore how significant life events and relationships may continue to shape current events.
-Recognising this can open up space and choice, helping to bring about lasting changes in the way you live your life, and feel about yourself.
+I believe that most people find it helpful to talk through how they feel with an experienced and trained person.
+The safe space of the counselling room allows you to explore what is going on for you (or each of you in couples work), and to feel clearer about what you need.
+This is collaborative work, and we look together at what might be getting in the way of what you want from your life and relationships.
+As our work progresses we may explore how significant life events and patterns continue to shape current events.
+Recognising this can open up space and choice, helping to bring about lasting changes in the way you live, feel, and relate to others.

 How often will I come to counselling and for how long?

-I generally meet clients weekly, at the same time, for 50 minute sessions (individuals), or for an hour (couples).
-At our first meeting we will agree upon an initial number of sessions, and some time into the initial period, we will look at this again together.
-We may agree upon more sessions or move to a more open-ended basis where this feels more appropriate.
+I generally meet individual clients weekly, at the same time, for 50 minute sessions, and meet couples either weekly or fortnightly.
+At our first meeting we will agree upon a fixed or initial number of sessions.
+We will look at this again towards the end of these sessions, and at that point we may agree upon more sessions, or move to more open-ended work if this feels more appropriate.

 How do I set up an initial meeting?

-The first step is to contact me by phone or email.
-We will arrange an initial 50 minute meeting, in which you will be able to experience how I work, tell me what has brought you to counselling, and any expectations you may have.
-Depending on what you bring, I may suggest that we extend this discussion over two meetings.
+The first step is to contact me by email.
+We will arrange an initial 50 minute meeting, in which you will be able to experience how I work, tell me what is bringing you now, and any expectations you may have.
+Sometimes I will suggest that we extend this discussion over two meetings.
 If I think that working with me may help you, I will offer you ongoing sessions.
 I will provide you with written terms that explain my policies on confidentiality, Data Protection, fees, holidays and cancelled appointments.
 If I think that your needs might be better addressed by another avenue or therapy, I will discuss options with you.